-Ok, reset q = 0.5, and now let's adjust the Planet-Star Distance.
+6. Ok, reset q = 0.5, and now let's adjust the Planet-Star Distance.
 In the Settings window, set the Planet-Star Distance = 0.1 and run a simulation.
 Note the outcome of this simulation.
 Now set Planet-Star Distance = 0.3.
 Run a simulation.
 What happened?
 Did the planet wander away from its parent star?
 Are you surprised?
-(4 points)
+(5 points)

 Astronomers call orbits where the planet stays home, "stable orbits".
 Obviously, when the Planet-Star Distance = 0.24, the orbit is unstable.
 The orbital parameters are just right that the gravity of the parent star is not able to hold on to the planet.
 But some orbits, even though the parent's hold on the planet is weaker, are stable-the force of gravity exerted by the two stars is balanced just right, and the planet can happily orbit around its parent and never leave.
 Over time, objects in unstable orbits are swept up by one of the two stars in the binary.
 This can even happen in the solar system.
-If you have done the comet lab, then you saw some images where a comet ran into Jupiter (see Figure 4.6).
+In the Comet lab, you can find some images where a comet ran into Jupiter.
 The orbits of comets are very long ellipses, and when they come close to the Sun, their orbits can get changed by passing close to a major planet.
 The gravitational pull of the planet changes the shape of the comet's orbit, it speeds up, or slows down the comet.
 This can cause the comet to crash into the Sun, or into a planet, or cause it to be ejected completely out of the solar system.
 (You can see an example of the latter process by changing the Planet-Star Distance = 0.4 in the current simulation.)